10 of the Best Emily Dickinson Poems Everyone Should Read

 The best poems of Emily Dickinson

 Reducing Emily Dickinson’s 1,700+ poems to a list of the ten greatest poems she wrote is not an easy task and is, perhaps, a foolhardy one.
-Nevertheless, her Complete Poems runs to nearly 800 pages, so where is the beginner to … well, begin?
+Nevertheless, her wonderful Complete Poems (which we’d strongly recommend) runs to nearly 800 pages, so where is the beginner to … well, begin?
 So it is that we’ve taken it upon ourselves to suggest the ten best Emily Dickinson poems to begin with, as a way into her unique and wonderful world.
 Click on the title of the poem to read it – the top two links also provide an analysis of the selected poem.
 What do you think is the greatest Dickinson poem?

 ‘I’m Nobody!
 Who are you?’.
 A glorious celebration of anonymity, this poem beautifully showcases Dickinson’s individual style.
 It is actually quite nice to be a Nobody rather than a Somebody, and anonymity can actually be preferable to fame or public recognition.
 This is a personal favourite and, to our mind, one of the finest Emily Dickinson poems in her entire oeuvre.